pranay2508/Air-booking/README.md

 Create React App with ViteJS
 This CLI creates a new React project that uses ViteJS as the bundler and development.

-After downloading the project, simply run:
+After downloading the project, simply run :

 yarn create vite-react OR npx cvr